 Track Your Progress

 The way blog posts are ranked is changing.
 Until very recently, bloggers focussed on creating individual posts that ranked well for a specific keyword.
-The results of this is rather disorganised, and can be difficult for readers to navigate.
+The results of this are rather disorganised and can be difficult for readers to navigate.
 Your posts end up competing with each other for the same keywords because you will naturally have a lot of posts on your core topics.

 Topic clusters avoid this problem.
 Rather than creating multiple posts optimised with the same keywords, you create a core, or ‘pillar’ post, that gives an overview of your topic, and then multiple individual posts, each dealing with a specific aspect of that topic.